b00tc4mp/isdi-parttime-202403/staff/daniel-hernandez/socialcode/api/README.md

-TODO create documentation for this api
+TODO: create documentation for this api